-The Health and Safety at Work Act 1974
+The Health and Safety at Work Act 1974 (HASAW)

-The Health and Safety at Work Act 1974 (HASAWA) places a responsibility on all employers to ensure, as far as is reasonably practicable, the health and safety of all employees and non-employees in their workplace.
+The Health and Safety at Work Act places a responsibility on all employers to ensure, as far as is reasonably practicable, the health and safety of all employees and non-employees in their workplace.
 This includes identifying and assessing risks to health and safety, and steps to reduce or eliminate these risks, so that all those working in a school are safe, including supply teachers with a disability.
-This applies to COVID-19 in the same way as it would to any other hazard.

-The employer is required to consider whether they have taken 'reasonable steps', so far as reasonably practicable, if necessary by amending their health and safety policies, procedures and practices, to ensure that employees and non-employees (i.e. supply teachers) with disabilities are not placed at a substantial disadvantage.
+The employer is required to consider whether they have taken 'reasonable steps', so far as 'reasonably practicable', if necessary by amending their health and safety policies, procedures and practices, to ensure that employees and non-employees (i.e. supply teachers) with disabilities are not placed at a substantial disadvantage.